Prior to Death

 You may find it easier to compare funeral options and expenses in advance, so that when the time comes you've done your research and have one less thing to think about.
 Obviously, this is not something you need to discuss with your loved one unless you both feel comfortable doing so (see Funerals).

-Having power of attorney gives you the legal authority to act for the estate owner.
-While any power of attorney will become void once the estate owner dies, you may find it helpful to have this authority in the final stages, when your executor powers have not yet kicked in, but decisions need to be made and actions taken.
+Having power of attorney gives a person the legal authority to act for the estate owner.
+While any power of attorney will become void once the estate owner dies, it may be helpful to have a trusted peron have this authority in the final stages, when the executor's official powers have not yet kicked in, but decisions need to be made and actions taken.

 Say Your Goodbyes

 Don't wait for the last minute to say your heartfelt goodbyes.
 There are many things that people realize they wish they had said when someone passes away, and if you have the chance, take it.
-People sometimes shy away from doing this, because they worry that it reminds the dying person of his or her approaching death, but believe us, they already know.
+People sometimes shy away from doing this, because they worry that it reminds the other person of the approaching death, but believe us, they already know.
 The dying person often greatly values hearing your appreciation of the role that he or she has played in your life, and may have a few words he or she would like to share with you as well.

 See also Choosing an Executor and Timeline.